Different types for embedding UpViral into your website are available. This article helps with two things:

 Popup (UpViral opt-in form)

-Another possibility is to show your UpViral opt-in page inside a popup on your website.
-You can decide to either open this popup with the click on a button (button text example: "find out more" or "yes, sign me up") or just open it automatically after your website loads.
-You can also delay this automatic opening of the Popup.
+Another option is to display your UpViral opt-in page within a popup on your website.
+You can choose to trigger this popup with a button click (e.g., "Find out more" or "Yes, sign me up"), or set it to open automatically upon the website loading.
+Additionally, you have the flexibility to delay the automatic opening of the popup.

 Pros

-• The Popup does not affect the design or the arrangement of the content on your website.
+• The Popup does not affect the design or arrangement of the content on your website.

-• If you set it to "open automatically upon page load", it will be the most prominent solution of all embeddings.
-In this case, the conversions are very likely to be the highest.
-If you open it with the click of a button, its prominence and the conversion rate depend on the placement of the button
+• If set to "open automatically upon page load," it becomes the most prominent solution among all embeddings, likely resulting in the highest conversions.
+If opened with the click of a button, its prominence and conversion rate depend on the placement of the button.

 Cons

-• If you open the Popup with the click of a button and the button is not very prominent on your website, you might have low conversion rates
+• Opening the Popup with the click of a button, especially if the button is not prominent on your website, may result in low conversion rates.

-• There is less space for your UpViral campaign pages inside the Popup
+• There is limited space for your UpViral campaign pages inside the Popup, potentially affecting the presentation and user experienc

 What happens after the sign-up?